danielriveroc/DoME.jl/README.md

 # How to use DoME

-The easiest way to wun DoME is by calling the function dome.
+The easiest way to wun DoME is by calling the function dome, which performs all of the operations.
+This function gets two parameters: inputs, as a real-number matrix, and targets, as a real-number vector.
+Also, it can receive hyperparameter values.

 Here is an example of use, in which only the main hyperparameters are set:

 	using FileIO
 	using DelimitedFiles